gsaukov/spring-batch-demo/README.md

 # spring-batch-demo

 1. Intro
    Hello and welcome everyone to today's talk about spring batch.
 I will talk something I know, like and have real hands-on experience.
    But before we start I would like to ask you two questions:
    How many of you know when or where to use spring batch?
 Just put a plus in chat.
    How many of you know how work with this framework?
 Just put a plus in chat.
    Nice!
    So lets start with its features and why is so exciting instrument.
 2. History
+   During my career i ve seen all three variations of bathjobs: stored procedures, custom applications and spring batch (both annotation based and XMLs) and can conclude that Spring batch is the coolest tool among them.
 3. Use-cases
 4. Architecture
     Please do be overwhelmed by the number of details on this slide, we will go over it for a couple of times, This would include theory, business case and reference to the code, so I hope you will get clear understanding what is what.
     So lets start: